All the new movies, including early theater releases, you can watch at home right now (Updated)

 This story was originally published and last updated .

 New movies are rolling out every few days with home releases, either available for rent or purchase ahead of schedule or actually making their debut without ever reaching theaters.
-Early titles may not have been likely to pull big numbers, but the roster is growing with more big releases.
-Nobody can say there aren't things to watch while we're stuck at home.
+Thanks to all the options, our couch cushions are getting put to the test.
 Since we're not headed to theaters, take a look at our continuously updated list of new movies hitting the streaming services.

 A note about pricing: Before we get to the list, it's important to point out that some of the rental prices for home premieres and early rentals are higher than we're used to seeing for normal rentals.
 This was done to compensate for the revenue that would have been made from a theatrical release where each attendee pays for a ticket, whereas you may be viewing this rental with any number of people in your home.
 As with any purchase, it's up to you to decide if you're comfortable with the price, or choose to wait until prices come down.